Georgia TE Nauta skipping senior season to enter NFL draft

 Ridley, the younger brother of Atlanta Falcons rookie Calvin Ridley, led Georgia with 44 catches for 570 yards and nine touchdowns.
 He finished strong with five-catch games against Alabama in the Southeastern Conference championship game and against Texas in the Sugar Bowl.

+“I could not imagine any other program preparing me for the next stay the way this one has,” Ridley said on his Twitter account.

-Nauta was third on the team with 30 catches for 430 yards and three touchdowns this season.
-His top game of the season came against Florida, when he had five catches for 73 yards.
+Hardman had 34 catches for 532 yards and seven touchdowns.
+Nauta had 30 catches for 430 yards and three touchdowns.
+Nauta’s top game of the season came against Florida, when he had five catches for 73 yards.

 Nauta said he made the decision to pursue his “life-long dream” of playing in the NFL after consulting with his family and coaches.